M7OCM/890/README.md

 ![20240225_151034](https://github.com/M7OCM/890/assets/128899149/36b22389-7d6f-4854-ad44-b333c9bb1059)

+v2.1.1k to be released *04032024* added another Key Action: Bandwidth, adjusted default keys to my own; can be changed to your own needs.
+See Instructions below.

-v2.1.1 released 03032024 "never say never" edition lol.
-After installing this firmware please "Reset Keys" (Menu #67), this is required as changes have been made to the Key Action code.
-After that, just map buttons as per your preference 👍
+v2.1.1 released 03032024 After installing this firmware please "Reset Keys" (Menu #67), this is required as changes have been made to the Key Action code.
+After that, just map buttons as per your preference 👍 Flashlight code removed.

-v2.1.0 released 27022024, mainly cosmetic, probably my final revision (see above 😉) as it performs perfectly and now meets my requirements which, after all was the original remit.
+v2.1.0 released 27022024, mainly cosmetic.

 ![20240302_152730](https://github.com/M7OCM/890/assets/128899149/c89a7577-7597-4911-934a-d8ebfddd10e9)